rapidsai/docs/install/install.md

 <br/>
 <div id="pip"></div>

 ## 3B.
-Install RAPIDS with pip (Experimental)
+Install RAPIDS with pip
-This is an experimental release supporting single GPU usage. cuDF, dask-cuDF, cuML, cuGraph, RMM and RAFT release 22.10 pip packages are now available.
-The team is excited to get these packages out into the wild and see the RAPIDS community uses them.
+Beginning with the release of 23.04: cuDF, dask-cuDF, cuML, cuGraph, RMM, RAFT, and cuSpatial CUDA 11 pip packages are generally available.

 <br/>